American Association of Advertising Agencies records, 1918-2007

 Acquisition information:

-The American Association of Advertising Agencies Records were received by the David M. Rubenstein Rare Book Manuscript Library as a gift in 1995-2002.
+The American Association of Advertising Agencies records were received by the David M. Rubenstein Rare Book Manuscript Library as a gifts from the AAAA in 1995-2022.

 Processing information: